maxtaco/tamejs/README.md

 #### tame.Rendezvous.wait (cb)

-Wait until the next event is fired.
-When it is, callback `cb` with the ID of the event that fired.
-If an unclaimed event fired before `wait` was called, then `cb` is fired immediately.
+Wait until the next pledge on this rendezvous is fulfilled.
+When it is, callback `cb` with the ID of the fulfilled pledge.
+If an unclaimed pledge fulfilled before `wait` was called, then `cb` is fired immediately.

 Though `wait` would work with any hand-rolled JS function expecting a callback, it's meant to work particularly well with *tamejs*'s